firefly-iii/docs/docs/docs/firefly-iii/features/rules.md

 ## Stop processing

 When you create a new rule, you can set an option called "stop processing".
-If you set it, and the rule is triggered, other rules in the group will NOT be processed any more.
+If you set it, and the rule is triggered, other rules in the group will NOT be processed anymore.

 For any trigger, you can also set the "stop processing" option.
 If you do, and the trigger is hit, it will stop processing other triggers in the rule.
-Whether or not the actions get executed depends on how many triggers were fired so far.
+Whether the actions get executed depends on how many triggers were fired so far.
 If you hit 2 out of 2 when "stop processing" was hit, the actions will fire.

 For each action, you can set "stop processing" as well.
 When you do, any actions after the current one will not fire.